How to Become an Oklahoma Notary

-If a notary public’s name has legally changed in the middle of a term, the notary has two options: (1) the notary may continue to use his or her former name as issued on the existing commission until it expires; or (2) the notary may use the notary’s new name by completing and filing an application with the Secretary of State with a fee of $25 (49 OS 11[B]).
+If a notary public legally changes his or her name in the middle of a term, the notary has two options: (1) the notary may continue to use his or her former name as issued on the existing commission until it expires; or (2) the notary may use the notary’s new name by completing and filing an application with the Secretary of State with a fee of $25 (49 OS 11[B]).
 The name change will establish a new commission and expiration date.
 It will be necessary for the notary to purchase a new seal and obtain a new bond.
 If a notary public elects the second option, the notary must also submit a letter of resignation of his or her current commission to the Secretary of State (NPG).